Chrasmus/SDCN_Dec17_T1_P3_Behavioral_Cloning/README.md

 My project includes the following files:
 * model.py containing the script to load images via a generator and to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode (this file has not been modified)
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network (all augmentations etc. takes place here)
-* run1.mp4 containing a video of a succesful run using the trained cnn
+* run1.mp4 containing a video of a succesful run using the trained CNN
 * writeup_report.md or writeup_report.pdf summarizing the results

 #### 2. Submission includes functional code